Distribution-aware Fairness Learning in Medical Image Segmentation From A Control-Theoretic Perspective: Method

+Here, $\hat{y}$ is the system state at the final time $T$ starting from input $x$ and evolving under control inputs $u_t$.
+Standard feedforward neural networks correspond to Non-feedback control scenarios, meaning the control inputs are determined upfront and do not adapt based on intermediate states.
+In contrast, the MoE framework introduces adaptive decisions $u_t$ that select transformations based on current hidden states $h_t$—this is precisely a feedback (closed-loop) control mechanism, as illustrated in \cref{fig_main}(b) (middle).
+The corresponding dynamics are given by:

-Given the complexity of optimizing policy function through neural networks, kernel methods \cite{hofmann2008kernel} are often employed for parameterization:
+Given the complexity of optimizing policy function through neural networks, kernel methods \cite{hofmann2008kernel} are often utilized to approximate the control function $u_t(h_t)$:

-where $K$ is a kernel function, $h_i^t$ are anchor points, and $u^i_t(h^i_t)$ are fixed values.
-This re-parameterization facilitates the shift in optimization focus from the function $u$ itself to the fixed parameters $\theta^i_t = u^i_t(h^i_t)$, enhancing the manageability and efficiency of the optimization process:
+where $K$ is a kernel function, $h_t^i$ are predefined anchor points, and $u_t(h^i_t)$ correspond fixed control parameters at these anchor points.
+This re-parameterization transforms the optimization process from directly optimizing a potentially complex continuous function $u_t$ into optimizing a set of fixed parameters $\theta^i_t = u^i_t(h^i_t)$, significantly simplifying the learning task:

 We consider the following kernel function